JuliaReach/JuliaReachTemplatePkg.jl/docs/src/about.md

 You can view the source code documentation from inside the REPL by typing `?` followed by the name of the type or function.
-For example, the following command will print the documentation of the `LazySet`
+For example, the following command will print the documentation of the `JuliaReachTemplatePkg`
 type:

 ```julia